Rudolf II, Holy Roman Emperor: Art collecting and patronage

-By 1597, the collection occupied three rooms of the incomplete northern wing.
-When building was completed in 1605, the collection was moved to the dedicated Kunstkammer.
+By 1597, Rudolf's collections occupied three rooms of the incomplete northern wing.
+When the building was completed in 1605, the collection was moved to the dedicated Kunstkammer.
 Naturalia (minerals and gemstones) were arranged in a 37-cabinet display that had three vaulted chambers in front, each about 5.5 m wide by 3 m high and 60 m long, connected to a main chamber 33 m long.
 Large uncut gemstones were held in strong boxes.

-Apart from the fantastic nature of the objects, it is also the aesthetics of their arrangement and presentation which attracts the visitor's attention.
-Without, however, there being a desire for purely scientific systematization on the part of the sovereign, it is necessary to detect the harmonious expression of the order of God and discern in the micro-macrocosm the analogy of a mimetic dependence on human arts towards nature and the world.
+Apart from the fantastic nature of the objects, the aesthetics of their arrangement and presentation played an important role in highlighting the harmonious expression of divine order and the analogy of a micro-macrocosm in art, nature, and the world.

-Rudolf's Kunstkammer was not a typical "cabinet of curiosities", a haphazard collection of unrelated specimens.
-Rather, the Rudolfine Kunstkammer was systematically arranged in an encyclopaedic fashion.
-In addition, Rudolf employed his court gemologist and physician Anselmus Boetius de Boodt (1550–1632), to curate the collection.
+Rudolf's kunstkammer was not a typical "cabinet of curiosities", a haphazard collection of unrelated specimens.
+Rather, the Rudolfine kunstkammer was systematically arranged in an encyclopaedic fashion.
+In addition, Rudolf employed his court gemologist and physician Anselmus de Boodt (1550–1632), to curate the collection.
 Anselmus was an avid mineral collector and travelled widely on collecting trips to the mining regions of Germany, Bohemia and Silesia, often accompanied by his Bohemian naturalist friend, Thaddaeus Hagecius.
-Between 1607 and 1611, Anselmus catalogued the Kunstkammer and in 1609 published Gemmarum et Lapidum, the finest gemological treatise and encyclopedia ever written for this time.
+Between 1607 and 1611, Anselmus catalogued the kunstkammer and in 1609 published Gemmarum et Lapidum, the finest gemological treatise and encyclopedia ever written for this time.